MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 # Manage policy packages in Microsoft Teams

+> [!NOTE]
+> One of the features discussed in this article, [custom policy packages](#custom-policy-packages), hasn't been released yet.
+It's coming soon to private preview.

 A policy package in Microsoft Teams is a collection of predefined policies and policy settings that you can assign to users who have similar roles in your organization.
 We built policy packages to simplify, streamline, and help provide consistency when managing policies for groups of users across your organization.

-Use the policy packages included in Teams or [create your own custom policy packages](#custom-policy-packages) (coming soon to private preview).
+You can use the [policy packages included in Teams](#policy-packages-included-in-teams) or [create your own custom policy packages](#custom-policy-packages) (coming soon to private preview).

 You can customize the settings of the policies in a policy package to suit the needs of your users.
 When you change the settings of policies in a package, all users who are assigned to that package get the updated settings.
 You manage policy packages by using the Microsoft Teams admin center or PowerShell.

-Policy packages pre-define the following policy types, depending on the package:

-- Messaging
-- Meetings
-- Calling
-- App setup
-- Live events

 ## What is a policy package

 Policy packages let you control Teams features that you want to allow or restrict for specific sets of people across your organization.
 Each policy package in Teams is designed around a user role and includes predefined policies and policy settings that support the collaboration and communication activities that are typical for that role.

+Policy packages support the following Teams policy types:

+- Messaging policy
+- Meeting policy
+- App setup policy
+- Calling policy
+- Live events policy

+### Policy packages included in Teams

 Teams currently includes the following policy packages.